Runnable/docs/testing/_posts/2017-01-20-how-to-setup-integration-tests-for-your-services.md

 ---
-title: How to setup Integration Tests for your services
+title: How to Set up Integration Tests for Your Services
 shortTitle: Running Integration Tests
 step: 2
 description: How to setup Integration Tests for your services on Runnable.